Nmyhi/cogniCraft/testing.md

-# cogniCrat - TESTING
+# cogniCraft - TESTING

 This is a memory game web application which is fully responsive.
-This site has been built to showcase my initial javascript skills as my very first Javascript code!
+This site has been built to showcase my initial javaScript skills as my very first JavaScript code!

 ![Am I responsive](assets/images/readme/amiresponsive.png)